 Improved heart, lung and cardiovascular function means you’ll also have more overall energy.

-Finally, studies have shown you’re less likely to suffer or die from many lifestyle diseases like stroke, heart attack, diabetes or cancer when you consistently make time for exercise.
+And studies have shown you’re less likely to suffer or die from many lifestyle diseases like stroke, heart attack, diabetes, or cancer when you consistently make time for exercise.

 Sex and Quality of Life Benefits

 Of course, open communication with your partner is a major piece of this puzzle.
 But stamina and endurance aren’t words that remind us of cardio AND sex for no reason.

 Exercise boosts sex drive, improves blood flow, and increases your flexibility.

 And all of this can lead to a better experience in the bedroom for you and your partner.

 And with more exercise, you might even notice that you fall asleep faster at night.
 So create a personal fitness plan.

 But make sure you don’t schedule your workouts too close to bedtime.
 Because then you might have a hard time falling asleep afterward due to naturally elevated cortisol levels (aka the stress hormone) after exercise.

 Among its many other benefits, exercise builds your muscles and stimulates increased bone density.